 Wider adoption of predictive technology

 From AI-powered instant translation services that make communicating with foreign guests easier, to machine learning models that automatically inform you about a late arrival – technology will continue to smooth out the unforeseen bumps in the road with increasing finesse and proactivity.
-As a result, we expect to see even wider innovation of predictive technologies that can help travellers make more informed decisions, especially considering that two thirds (69%) would be interested in an innovative service that could predict which countries will be safe to travel to, even months in advance, or automatically suggest destinations that are easy to travel to now based on current COVID-19 requirements (67%).
+As a result, we expect to see even wider innovation of predictive technologies that can help travelers make more informed decisions, especially considering that two thirds (69%) would be interested in an innovative service that could predict which countries will be safe to travel to, even months in advance, or automatically suggest destinations that are easy to travel to now based on current COVID-19 requirements (67%).

-Prioritising wellness travel
+Prioritizing wellness travel

-With a further 79% of people affirming that travel helps their mental and emotional wellbeing more than other forms of rest and relaxation, partners can expect a heightened desire for guest facilities and amenities that cater to self care.
-You can highlight that you offer such services on your property page by selecting them in the facilities section of the extranet.
+With a further 79% of people affirming that travel helps their mental and emotional wellbeing more than other forms of rest and relaxation, partners can expect a heightened desire for guest facilities and amenities that cater to self-care.
+You can highlight that you offer such services on your property page by selecting them in the facilities section of the Extranet.

-*Travel Predictions 2022 research commissioned by Booking.com and conducted among a sample of adults who plan to travel for business or leisure in the next 12-24 months.
-In total 24,055 respondents across 31 countries and territories were polled (including 501 from Argentina, 1003 from Australia, 500 from Belgium, 1001 from Brazil, 500 from Canada, 1000 from China, 1007 from Colombia, 1001 from Croatia, 508 from Denmark, 1002 from France, 1000 from Germany, 1005 from Hong Kong, 1000 from India, 502 from Israel, 1003 from Italy, 1002 from Japan, 500 from Mexico, 501 from The Netherlands, 501 from New Zealand, 500 from Peru, 1000 from Russia, 1005 from Singapore, 1002 from South Korea, 1002 from Spain, 501 from Sweden, 501 from Switzerland, 504 from Taiwan, 500 from Thailand, 1000 from the UK, 1002 from the US and 501 from Vietnam).
+*Travel Predictions 2022 research commissioned by Booking.com and conducted among a sample of adults who plan to travel for business or leisure in the next 12–24 months.
+In total 24,055 respondents across 31 countries and territories were polled (including 501 from Argentina, 1003 from Australia, 500 from Belgium, 1001 from Brazil, 500 from Canada, 1000 from China, 1007 from Colombia, 1001 from Croatia, 508 from Denmark, 1002 from France, 1000 from Germany, 1005 from Hong Kong, 1000 from India, 502 from Israel, 1003 from Italy, 1002 from Japan, 500 from Mexico, 501 from The Netherlands, 501 from New Zealand, 500 from Peru, 1000 from Russia, 1005 from Singapore, 1002 from South Korea, 1002 from Spain, 501 from Sweden, 501 from Switzerland, 504 from Taiwan, 500 from Thailand, 1000 from the UK, 1002 from the US, and 501 from Vietnam).
 Respondents completed an online survey in August 2021.